regular/ache/Readme.md

   * an output of an action can be multiple physical files (think: source maps, font files, ...)

-### tools abstraction
+### tool/action abstraction
-- streaming data
+- is streaming data
 - can have options
 - multiple inputs and outputs
 - adapter might use temp files to implement streaming
+- use locally installed binaries found in `node_modules`

-planned tool support via npm modules
+Planned first-wave tool support via npm modules
-	ache-fontcustom
+- ache-fontcustom
-	ache-coffee
+- ache-coffee
-	ache-jade
+- ache-jade
-	ache-stylus
+- ache-stylus
-	ache-component
+- ache-component
-	ache-mocha
+- ache-mocha
-	ache-casper
+- ache-casper

-	npm install ache-casper installs all necessary binaries
+	npm install ache-casper # installs all necessary binaries

-(how can we do this without flooding the npm namespace, .. there's a new npm feature, right?)
+Q: how can we do this without flooding the npm namespace?
+A: there's a new npm feature, right?
+A: several generic built-in adapter to wrap around typical tool functions, promisify()-style

 ## it's fractal
 - a part consists of parts